byu-cs324/byu-cs324/04-lab-shell-pipeline/README.md

    of the shell is creating and managing child processes.
 See the man page for `strace(1)` for more usage information.
 Note that any calls to `fork()` will appear as `clone()` in `strace()` output.
+ - TODO: add `strace` to examples in beginning, right from the start
+ - TODO: When calling `setpgid(pid2, pid1)` "setpgid:  Operation not permitted" Make sure you are calling `setpgid()` for pid1 before calling it for pid2.
+ - TODO: General tip for lab 1: make sure to check the return values of the system calls (pipe, fork, execve, etc.) and use `perror()` Doing so can help you identify errors faster!

 # Automated Testing